explainers-by-googlers/cross-origin-storage/README.md

 If two tabs both check COS for the same file, find it absent, and begin downloading, the user agent may receive two concurrent writes for the same hash.
 The user agent stores the file once; the duplicate download is accepted as an edge-case cost.
 This proposal does not prescribe coordination between tabs for this scenario.

+While an entry exists but has not yet been fully written—for example, while one of those concurrent writes is still in flight—it deliberately does not behave like an absent entry.
+Any `requestFileHandle()` call for that hash, from any origin, including the origin currently writing it, rejects with a `NotAllowedError` rather than a `NotFoundError` for as long as the entry remains unwritten (see the "Created, not yet written" row of the [read path table](#read-path)).
+This prevents a reader from mistaking an in-progress write for a genuine cache miss and starting a redundant, concurrent download of a file that may already be gigabytes into being written.

+This also applies to a handle you already hold: calling `getFile()` on a `FileSystemFileHandle` obtained from a `create: true` request rejects with that same `NotAllowedError` until that very handle's `write()`/`close()` has resolved—even for the origin that requested the handle.
+Call `getFile()` only after the write has completed, not on a handle you are about to write to.

 ### Eviction

 Under critical storage pressure, user agents could offer a dialog that invites the user to manually free up storage.
 The user agent could also delete files automatically based on, for example, a least recently used approach.